b-dont/btp.dev/content/privacy.md

 ### Cookies
 This site is protected by hCaptcha and its [Privacy Policy](https://www.hcaptcha.com/privacy) and [Terms of Service](https://www.hcaptcha.com/terms) apply. **hCaptcha uses cookies for cross-site analytics.**

+I've also set a sub-domain with [hashnode.com](https://hashnode.com/), which does use cross-site cookies from my website.
+You can read more about how Hashnode uses cookies at [hashnode.com/privacy](https://hashnode.com/privacy).

 100% of my hCaptcha earnings from this site are donated to the [Wikimedia Foundation](https://wikimediafoundation.org).

 There are no other cookies used on this website.